 I was told by friends that I don't need contraception if I'm breastfeeding.
 Is this true?

-Mother & Baby's resident parenting expert Rachel Fitz-Desorgher is here to help with all your questions around pregnancy, babies and toddlers.
-This week she answers 'can you fall pregnant when breastfeeding?'
+This month parenting expert Rachel Fitz-Desorgher answers 'can you fall pregnant when breastfeeding?'

 My mother used to tell me that she’d never planned to have children.
 Three children, later she said to my dad that she didn’t want to have sex again until she could find a reliable contraceptive.
 “Don’t worry, love, you’ll be safe - you’re still breastfeeding the baby”.
 And that, dear readers, is how I came to be conceived!!